-Formed in 1998 by Principals David Droese, AIA, and Lance Raney, the firm has worked on architecture and interior design projects in the commercial, hospitality, and retail sectors around the country.
-Their portfolio includes new, prominent, high-end restaurants and retail stores throughout the Dallas area.
-Their work has been featured in a diverse set of publications from New York Magazine to The World’s Best New Fashion Stores, as well as many local lifestyle publications.
+Formed in 1998 by Principals David Droese, AIA, and Lance Raney, Droese Raney Architecture has worked on architecture and interior design projects in the commercial, hospitality, and retail sectors around the country.
+Its portfolio includes new, prominent, high-end restaurants and retail stores throughout the Dallas area.
+Its works have been featured in a diverse set of publications like New York Magazine and on books like Open: The World’s Best New Fashion Stores.
 In 2014, the firm received the Visionary Developer Award from the West Dallas Chamber of Commerce.

 The Theodore at NorthPark Center was opened by James Beard award-winning executive chef Tim Byres in 2015.
-Offering fresh takes on American cuisine, the space, designed by the Droese Raney firm, was inspired by Teddy Roosevelt and the era of Western discovery.
-The dining room is set up like a classic library featuring books, a fireplace and private nooks.
+Designed by Droese Raney Architecture, the restaurant offers fresh takes on American cuisine and its interiors were inspired by Teddy Roosevelt and the era of Western discovery.
+The dining room is set up like a classic library featuring books, a fireplace, and private nooks.
 The Theodore also contains an open-air bakery.
-Prominent Dallas chef Nilton “Junior” Borges and executive chef Josh Sutcliff opened their newest venture, the Mirador, on top floor of the Forty Five Ten, one of the city’s premier upscale boutiques.
-The restaurant offers a rich American menu.
+Another prominent Dallas chef worked with Droese Raney Architecture for their newest venture.
+Nilton “Junior” Borges and executive chef Josh Sutcliff opened the Mirador.
+Located on the top floor of the Forty Five Ten, one of the city’s premier upscale boutiques, the restaurant offers a rich American menu.
 The penthouse restaurant features floor-to-ceiling windows and patio dining, with the interior décor to match.
-With velvet banquettes and chairs in their own curtained private nooks, marble tabletops near the bar bordered by a textured metallic wall, the refined boutique restaurant matches its upscale home.
+It has velvet banquettes and chairs in curtained private nooks, marble tabletops near the bar bordered by a textured metallic wall, the refined boutique restaurant matches its upscale home.

 JonesBaker Interiors and Architecture